-The FAStT600 Storage Server host ports require SFP modules.
+The FAStT600 Storage Server host ports require Small Form-Factor Pluggable (SFP) Modules.
 SFP modules are used to convert electrical signals to optical signals that are required for Fibre Channel transmission to and from RAID controllers.
-The FAStT600 Storage Server supports two types of SFP modules: one with a plastic latch and one with a wire latch.
-After you install the SFP modules, you use fiber-optic cables to connect the FAStT600 Storage Server to other Fibre Channel devices.
+The FAStT600 Storage Server supports two types of SFP modules; one with a plastic latch and one with a wire latch.
+After you install the SFP modules, you will use fiber-optic cables to connect the FAStT600 Storage Server to other Fibre Channel devices.